mintproject/mint/docs/walkthrough/02-preparing-models/configure/getting-started.md

 - Use the expand/collapse buttons to manage the view
 - Right-click for additional options
 - Use the search function to find specific items

+## Next Steps

+Now that you understand the basic structure of the configuration interface, you can proceed to learn about [working with configurations](configurations.md) in detail.
+This will show you how to define parameters, specify file requirements, and create effective model configurations.